javekk/AI-to-win-at-Atari-Pong/README.md

 2. If we won a game, we’d like to generate more of these actions that led to us winning.
 If we lose, we’d like to generate less of these actions(**computing policy gradient**).

 These gradients will help us understand what direction to move our weights in for the greatest improvement.
 After we have finished batch_size episodes, we finally update our weights for our Neural Network and implement our learnings by apply the **RMSProp** algorithm.

+### Bosting

+It is possible to boost the algorithm tweaking a bit with the learning rate.
+With a learning rate to for example 1e-3 the algorithms takes less than 5000 episodes to win a game.
+Even more with smaller values(4-8) improve the speed of the algorithm compare to bigger values(9-16) finally adding neurons improves the performance but requires more computational power.